JoelLefkowitz/digitalocean-inventory/README.md

 # DigitalOcean inventory

-An ansible dynamic inventory for DigitalOcean.
+An ansible dynamic inventory for DigitalOcean

 ### Status